compwron/compwron.github.io/_posts/2016-02-28-women-at-company.md

 I created the group in Hipchat, even though there was no one in it.
 I created another group, with another plausible-to-search-for name, and posted in it that the group to use was the other group.

 Then I invited everyone who had a vaguely feminine first name.
+I used lists on the internet, like [this](http://names.mongabay.com/female_names.htm) and [this](https://unusualnames.wordpress.com/2013/02/20/most-popular-african-american-girl-names-2013-so-far/).
 I got some false positives.
 I am ok with this.

 There were at least fifty of them, maybe even a hundred.
 Hipchat offers no visibility into whether you've tried to invite someone to a room before, so I may have done some duplicates.
 Sorry about that.
 It worked.
 No one told me to stop.
 A few people asked why they were invited- I told them that it was because I thought that they might be interested, and that it was totally okay to not join, and that I would remember to not add them twice.